Kimiblock/stashpak/README.md

 ## Actions
 ### validate
 Validate takes one or more argument: the path to a package configuration.
-It parses and reports any decode or logical error.\
+It parses and reports any decode or logical error.
 ### install-local
 Takes no argument and works in the current directory to build and install a Portable Arch package.

 A configuration file named `stashpak.toml` must exist.

+### list
+Lists locally installed Portable packages (excluding ones from external repos)

 ### get
 Takes one or more packages to install from the Portable Arch repo.